South High School (Minnesota): Current architecture

+In January of 2026, plans to renovate the building for a safer and more welcoming entrance as well as exterior improvements such as more natural lighting were approved.
+The goal of which was to improve student safety in addition to creating a more welcoming environment for students.

 Master Plan 1996

 In February 1996, as third-floor construction was underway, RSP Architects and Minneapolis Public Schools outlined the South High Master Plan, a vision for further improvements to the campus in ensuing years.
 The plan includes upgrades to the building structure, athletic fields, and acquisition of 31st Street between 19th and 20th Avenues.

 South High Programs/Small Learning Communities

 In the 1980s, South High School Programs included the Open Program and the MAGNET Program, both designed as college preparatory programs.

 In 2006, the Triple E (Environment, Empowerment, Essentials) program was eliminated, and students belonging to those SLCs were placed into the Open and Liberal Arts communities.

 In 2023, the Open community was eliminated, and students belonging to this SLC were placed into the Liberal Arts community.
 There are also several programs for special education students and teenage parents.
 All South High School programs are designed to prepare students for post-secondary education options.
 Today, the school has two different Small Learning Communities (SLCs): Liberal Arts and All Nations American Indian.